hickory-dns/hickory-dns/crates/resolver/README.md

 ## `resolve` command line tool

-A simple `resove` command-line utility that uses `hickory-resolver` can be installed to test the crate functionality:
+A simple `resolve` command-line utility that uses `hickory-resolver` can be installed to test the crate functionality:

 ```shell